Sdcrouse/introduction-to-css-v-000/README.md

 Questions in the mind of an HTML author are:

 * Is it best to list these members' names with numbers, or bullets?
-* Does this menu belong in in the navigation in the header?
+* Does this menu belong in the navigation in the header?
 * Should this additional reference be an aside, or a separate section?

 These questions deal with structure, hierarchy, and meaning, which are